 Nerve Topic: Body parts (anatomy) Meaning Nerves are the pathways that carry messages backwards and forwards between your brain and your body.
 Some nerves are for moving and others are for feeling, tasting, seeing, hearing and smelling.
-Similar words - Neuropathy Topic: Brain and nerves (neurology) Meaning A sickness of your nerves.
-Nerves connect parts of your body to your brain so you can feel and move.
-Neuropathy affects one or more parts of your body, and it makes you feel pain, weakness, tingling, numb (no feeling) in that area because the nerve in that part is sick and the message to your brain is not right.
-Neuropathy can be from diseases like diabetes, or from medicines like chemotherapy.
-Similar words - Nipple Topic: Body parts (anatomy) Meaning A nipple is the point at the front of the breasts.
-This is the part the baby feeds from.
-Similar words - Nocturnal Haemodia alysis Topic: Kidneys (renal) Meaning A type of haemodialysis.
-Haemodialysis is a machine that cleans your blood when your kidneys don't work anymore.
-Nocturnal dialysis is when you have the machine at night while you are asleep.
-Similar words - Non-ST-segment-ele myocardial infarction Topic: Heart (cardiology) Meaning A type of heart attack (also called myocardial infarction) Similar words - Nose Topic: Body parts (anatomy) Meaning The nose is on your face.
-It is for breathing and for smelling.
-There is an inside track coming from each ear to the nose called the Eustachian tube.
-Blowing your nose clears the breathing tubes.
-Children who blow their nose regularly will get fewer ear infections.
-Similar words -
+Similar words - Neuropathy Topic: Brain and nerves (neurology) Meaning body to your be affects one or feel pain, weal because the ne your brain is n your nerves.
+Nerves connect parts of your brain so you can feel and move.
+Neuropathy more parts of your body, and it makes you kness, tingling, numb (no feeling) in that area erve in that part is sick and the message to ot right.
+Neuropathy can be from diseases or from medicines like chemotherapy.
+Similar words - Nipple Topic: Body parts (anatomy) Meaning A nipple is the part the baby point at the front of the breasts.
+This is the feeds from.
+Similar words - Nocturnal Haemodialysis Topic: Kidneys (renal) Meaning IVICALIIII cleans your blo nodialysis.
+Haemodialysis is a machine that bood when your kidneys don't work anymore. ysis is when you have the machine at night asleep.
+Similar words cleans your blo ood when your kidneys don't work anymore. ysis is when you have the machine at night cleans your blo Nocturnal dial while you are a - evation ood when your kidneys don't work anymore. ysis is when you have the machine at night Similar words Non-ST-segment-ele cleans your blo Nocturnal dial while you are a - evation n (NSTEMI) ood when your kidneys don't work anymore. ysis is when you have the machine at night asleep.
+Similar words Non-ST-segment-elemyocardial infarction cleans your blo Nocturnal dial while you are a - evation n (NSTEMI) ood when your kidneys don't work anymore. ysis is when you have the machine at night asleep.
+Topic: Heart (cardiology) Similar words Non-ST-segment-elemyocardial infarction Meaning cleans your blo Nocturnal dial while you are a - evation n (NSTEMI) ood when your kidneys don't work anymore. ysis is when you have the machine at night asleep.
+Topic: Heart (cardiology) Similar words Non-ST-segment-elemyocardial infarction Meaning Similar words cleans your blo Nocturnal dial while you are a evation (NSTEMI) A type of hear The nose is on smelling.
+There the nose called clears the brea Topic: Heart (cardiology) t attack (also called myocardial infarction)